danielchim/heost-gdd/10pgdd/how-to-play.md

 Weapons are used to enage with the prusuiting cops, control the crownd for the robbers team.
 As for the cops team, only the swat teams has access to the weponary, which could be useful to destroy robber's vehicle.

-* Assault rifle: A weapon with a medium range of ammo
+* Assault rifle: A weapon with a medium range of ammo, damage and firerate.
+Accessible by all crew members.

-* SMG
+* SMG: Weapon with a fast firerate, mobility, but less damage.
+Accessible by all crew members.

-* Machine gun
+* Machine gun: Weapon with large ammo capacity per magazine, but slow firerate.
+Only accessible by rifleman.

-* Rocket launchers
+* Rocket launchers: Only being accessible by demolitions.
+They got a limited total ammo capacity.

-* Sniper rifles
+* Sniper rifles: Weapons with a high zoom rate of scope.

-These weapons will have skins for players to chose on their weapons.
+These weapons will have weapon attachments to be installed on the player's gun.
+There are also skins for players to chose on their weapons.

 ## Economy